rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 <!--
 A subscription in the *valid* state may move to the *invalid* state in one of two ways.
 First, it may be modified in a way that fails a re-evaluation.
 See (2) in the diagram.
 Second, the publisher might determine that the subscription is no longer supportable.
 This could be because of an unexpected but sustained increase in an event stream's event records, degraded CPU capacity, a more complex referenced filter, or other subscriptions that have usurped resources.
 See (3) in the diagram.
 No matter the case, a *subscription-terminated* notification is sent to any receivers in the *active* or state.
 Finally, a subscription may be deleted by configuration (4).

-When a subscription is in the *valid* state, a publisher will attempt to connect with all receivers of a configured subscription and deliver notification messages.
+When a subscription is in the *valid* state, a publisher will attempt to connect with the receiver associated  of a configured subscription and deliver notification messages.
 Below is the state machine for each receiver of a configured subscription.
 This receiver state machine is fully contained in the state machine of the configured subscription and is only relevant when the configured subscription is in the *valid* state.

 When a configured subscription first moves to the *valid* state, the *state* leaf of each receiver is initialized to the *connecting* state.
 If transport connectivity is not available to any receivers and there are any notification messages to deliver, a transport session is established (e.g., per {{RFC8071}}).
 Individual receivers are moved to the *active* state when a *subscription-started* subscription state change notification is successfully passed to that receiver (a).
 Event records are only sent to active receivers.
 Receivers of a configured subscription remain active on the publisher if both (1) transport connectivity to the receiver is active and (2) event records are not being dropped due to a publisher's sending capacity being reached.
 In addition, a configured subscription's receiver MUST be moved to the "connecting" state if the receiver is reset via the "reset" action (b), (c).
 For more on the "reset" action, see Section 2.5.5.
 If transport connectivity cannot be achieved while in the "connecting" state, the receiver MAY be moved to the "disconnected" state.